 Mia Feuer, artist, Assistant Professor of Sculpture at CA College of the Arts, will talk about her work at the tar sands in Alberta, CA.

-Thomas Fenn, Director of the Yale Center for Ancient Pyro-technology
+Thomas Fenn, Director of the Yale Center for the Study of Ancient Pyro-technology

 George Bennett, photographer, will talk about fire at the Wing House in Malibu